 Due to these concerns, many doctors are turning to non-invasive techniques that can give them more information instead of – or before – a traditional biopsy.

-In a 2017 article study in the Journal of the American Academy of Dermatology (JAAD), researchers found that Dermtech’s PLA had a negative predictive value exceeding 99%.1 This means that over 99% of lesions found to have no signs of melanoma with Dermtech’s PLA, are negative for melanoma.
+In a 2017 article study in the Journal of the American Academy of Dermatology (JAAD), researchers found that Dermtech’s Melanoma Test had a negative predictive value exceeding 99%.1 This means that over 99% of lesions found to have no signs of melanoma with Dermtech’s Melanoma Test, are negative for melanoma.

-Gene expression changes in PRAME and LINC can be detectable before physical changes to the skin lesion are visible.
-If one, or both, genes are found, you and your doctor can jointly decide if it is best to move forward with a biopsy.
-If neither of the genes are found, watchful monitoring over time may be the most appropriate course of action.
-However, if the PLA suggests melanoma, or if you doctor does not use non-invasive testing but sees a lesion as suspicious, they may biopsy your mole/lesion.
+Changes in PRAME, LINC, and TERT can be detectable before physical changes to the skin lesion are visible.
+If one or more of these markers are found, you and your doctor can jointly decide if it is best to move forward with a biopsy.
+If none of the genes are found, watchful monitoring over time may be the most appropriate course of action.
+However, if the DermTech Melanoma Test suggests an increased risk of melanoma, or if your doctor does not use non-invasive testing but sees a lesion as suspicious, they may biopsy your mole/lesion.

 Since a biopsy is the gold standard for making a melanoma diagnosis, your doctor may suggest a biopsy regardless of your non-invasive testing result.